joleys/niko-home-control-II/README.md

 ### NHC Zigbee Smart plug

 This is the energy metering linked to a zigbee smart plug.

-The smart plug itself is a different device.
+__Remark: The smart plug itself can be controlled through the Status Switch.
+But it will also be exposed as a NHC Relay Action Switch.

 #### Entities